Skip to main content

 Do you support white-label or co-branded ops for agencies?

-Not at MVP.
-Co-branding means client-facing pages that show your agency's logo instead of Blockchain0x branding; we do not offer that today and have explicitly scoped it out of MVP.
+Not today.
+Co-branding means client-facing pages that show your agency's logo instead of Blockchain0x branding; we do not offer that and have explicitly scoped it out for now.
 The reason: white-label fragments trust, and our public-page model is built around buyers trusting the verified Blockchain0x identity.
 If you absolutely need a white-label option for a major engagement, talk to us - we may build it as a custom Business-plus tier if the volume justifies the engineering.

 Run an agency, not a wallet spreadsheet.